-You and I are going to build a first-of-its kind, independent, grassroots, crowd-funded Community Center, in Nashville, where nothing even remotely like it exists.
+You and I are going to build a first-of-its kind, independent, grassroots, crowd-funded Community Center Outreach, in Nashville, where nothing even remotely like it exists.

 We're funding it all independently.
 Each one, reach one.

 Because of the current efforts of contributors, we closed on the actual building at the end of August, 2016!
-Here is a pic of the 4,300 square foot, historic home at 641 W. Nocturne Drive....
+Here is a pic of the 4,300 square foot, former residence at 641 W. Nocturne Drive....